Fundacion-AZTI/IOTC_YFT_2024_Assessment/README.md

 Download the raw data from the IOTC website.

 * The catch and size data can be found here: <https://iotc.org/documents/WPTT/26AS/Data/01>.
 You will find *five Excel files*, copy all of them and paste them in `data/raw` in the *working folder*.
 * The CPUE data can be found here: <https://iotc.org/documents/standardised-cpue-yft-and-bet>.
-Copy the `YFT` **folder** and paste it in `data/raw` in the *working folder*.
+Copy only the `YFT` **folder** and paste it in `data/raw` in the *working folder*.

 ## 7. Create SS3 inputs

 In this repository, the folder `code/ss3_data_inputs` contains the R scripts to generate the data inputs for SS3.
-They are organized in three folders and should be created in that order:
+They are organized in three folders and should be created in this order:

 - `CE`: R scripts to generate catch input.
 - `CPUE`: R scripts to generate CPUE input.